aurangzaib-danial/qa-app/README.md

 - Users can surprise surprise ask questions and receive answers to their questions.
 - Apart from normal authentication, users can also use Facebook login.
 - A question can be posted under a specific subject.
 - Questions and answers bodies can be formatted with various style options and images can also be added.
-All of this is powered using ActionText.
+All of this is powered using **ActionText**.
 - Users can vote on questions.
 - Users can add comments to questions and answers.
 - Users can search for specific questions.